MerkulovDaniil/hse24/homework.md

     for all feasible $x$.
 In other words, the KKT conditions imply the simple optimality criterion or $\nabla f_0(x^*)$ defines a supporting hyperplane to the feasible set at $x^*$.

-1. **A penalty method for equality constraints.** We consider the problem of minimization
+1. **A penalty method for equality constraints.** [10 points] We consider the problem of minimization

     $$
     \begin{split}